mihailkondov/Softuni/README.md

 # SoftUni C# Course Series Problem Sets Solved
- My solutions to the problem sets from all courses I have attended at SoftUni:
+ My solutions to the problem sets from all courses I have attended at SoftUni.
+Description for each course below.
+If there is no description, that means I have not uploaded the solutions yet.
  1. C# Basics (October 2022)
  2. C# Fundamentals (January 2023)
  3. C# Advanced (May 2023)